 Students from across Iowa, including the University of Iowa, Kirkwood Community College, and Cornell College, assist with projects at the OSA that align with course goals in other University departments or fulfill requirements for independent study.
 Such opportunities are available for academic credit.
 Internships are open to both undergraduate and graduate-level students, as well as recent graduates, of all majors.
-The OSA also supports opportunities for undergraduate research in conjunction with the Iowa Center for Research by Undergraduates (ICRU) at the University of Iowa and internships through the University of Iowa Museum Studies Certificate Program.
+The OSA also supports opportunities for undergraduate research in conjunction with the Office of Undergraduate Research (formally ICRU) at the University of Iowa and internships through the University of Iowa Museum Studies Certificate Program.

 Are you eligible for work study?

 Let us know when you contact us!

 Contact us to help you develop a customized internship to fit your academic and research needs and interests:

 |ICRU, Cornell College One Course at a Time, archaeological research projects, student fieldwork opportunities

 |Computer programming, database development, app development, drone archaeology, archaeological site records/GIS

 |Bioarchaeology, physical anthropology, osteology